hafiz-yss/automation-scripts/auto-tidy/README.md

-Here’s your improved README with all the **fixes and clarifications** applied. 🚀

----

 # **TV Shows Organizer**

 This Python script automatically organizes downloaded TV show episodes by moving them into properly named **season folders** within a target directory.